Resources

 Takeaways

 For those who lose a tooth due to tooth decay, gum disease, or physical trauma, a dental implant is a great way to regain the function and appearance of a natural tooth.
 Unfortunately, many dental plans don’t recognize that implants are necessary medical procedures and do not provide insurance coverage.
+If your insurance doesn’t cover implants, you still have options for finding a low-cost procedure.

 Sources: